oddmayo/Obsidian-Vaults/University of Milan/Coding for Data Science and Data Management/Lectures/DM3 - Identification of records.md

 In the crew table
 crew(person, movie, p_role, character)

-We cannot choose a combination of all attributes because character has null values.
+====We cannot choose a combination of all attributes because character has null values====.
 Then we have a modeling problem, where the PK is the combination of person, movie and p_role but we cannot represent the case of a person interpreting different characters in the same movie

 If we want to represent the previous situation we need to change the modeling: